 When I was young I thought hoping was wishing, but hope is not a wish.
 It’s more like optimism or an expectation of things to come.

-The feeling of hope is what we are often after, but I believe the benefits of hope far outweigh that feeling.
-Hope brings new energy, a new commitment, and it spreads like a wildfire!
+The feeling of hope is what we are often after, but hope is not a feeling.
+Hope is a mindset.
+I believe the benefits of hope far outweigh that feeling.
+Hope brings new energy and a new commitment, and it spreads like a wildfire!

-If that hope is fake, how do we find the real hope for Christmas?
+If what we were chasing with gifts and lights and traditions is a fake hope, how do we find the real hope for Christmas?
 Hope and joy that won’t melt away when Christmas ends.